Fused Quartz Glass

 Glass Thicknesses

-Fused Quartz glass is normally not available as blank sheet.
-Therefore, there is no standard thickness, and it must be specified individually.
+Fused quartz glass is not usually available as a blank sheet, so there are no standard thicknesses.
 However, we continuously produce and polish several common thicknesses to offer our customers the best possible availability.
-Please refer to the table below for the most commonly available fused quartz thicknesses polished for sight glass applications.
-Even our 48-hour delivery option is available for these thicknesses if needed.
+Please refer to the table below for the most common fused quartz thicknesses polished for sight glass applications.
+Even our 48-hour delivery option is possible for these materials if needed.

 Please click on glass thickness to start an inquiry: